3-PSCR/3-PSCR.github.io/make.md

 # E. Capping the Chambers

 The end caps can now be cast onto the segment.
+The accompanying video section can be found [here](https://www.youtube.com/watch?v=OZO1ZJPx1xQ&t=1028s).
 The following was used:

 - The segment from D.
 - 1x Cap Mould in Blank configuration